lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

   * Your description of what occurred.
   * If there is a publicly available record (e.g. a mailing list archive or a public IRC or Slack log), please include a link and a screenshot.
-  * Any extra context you believe existed for the incident.
   * If you believe this incident is ongoing.
   * Any other information you believe we should have.